 |Birds fly.
 Not a great revelation to a bird owner.
 However, birds can fly into lots of trouble if

-boiling liquids on the stove, and ceiling fans.
-Birds are prone to a startle reflex when
+liquids on the stove, and ceiling fans.
+Birds are prone to a startle reflex when suddenly

-suddenly frightened.
-Even a hand-raised bird's instincts tell him to attempt to fly off when
+frightened.
+Even a hand-raised bird's instincts tell him to attempt to fly off when frightened.
+If

-done by trimming some or all of the primary flight feathers, which are the long feathers that
+by trimming some or all of the primary flight feathers, which are the long feathers that help the

-help the bird gain altitude when flying.
-Proper clipping will limit your bird's ability to a gentle
+bird gain altitude when flying.
+Proper clipping will limit your bird's ability to a gentle downward

 If you've ever held your bird and felt as though eight sharp needles were piercing your skin,